Rosuav/MustardMine/README.md

   for this purpose.
   - Maybe after sending a scheduled tweet, format a message for chat with the link?
 Could be handy for a few channels.
+* Get someone on a Mac to test things in Safari
+  - The <dialog> tag isn't officially supported.
+Is my monkeypatch enough?
+  - What should the Twitter MLE react to for "send now"?
+Ctrl-Enter okay?

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.